Are All Steps Equally Important? Benchmarking Essentiality Detection of Events: Task and Data

 \section{Task and Data}

-We define the essential step detection task as follows.
-For each goal $G$ and one of its sub-steps $S$, we aim at predicting whether the failure of $S$ will cause the failure of $G$.
-In our formulation, both $G$ and $S$ are natural sentences.
-The construction of \DataName includes two steps: (1) Data Preparation; (2) Essentiality Annotation.
-Details are as follows.
+The essential step detection task is defined as follows: for each goal $G$ and one of its sub-steps $S$, the objective is to predict whether the failure of $S$ will result in the failure of $G$.
+In our formulation, $G$ and $S$ are presented as natural language sentences.
+The construction of \DataName~includes two steps: (1) Data Preparation and (2) Essentiality Annotation.
+Details of these steps are provided below.